 By Aaron Lukken on

-[Originally published at vikinglaw.us.
-Author’s note: Whether in state or federal court, the plaintiff absolutely must be cognizant of e-service’s invalidity under the Hague Service Convention, even contrary to some very bad, no good, horrible case law in S.D.N.Y.]
+[Author’s note: Whether in state or federal court, the plaintiff absolutely must be cognizant of e-service’s conflict with Article 5 of the Hague Service Convention, even contrary to some very bad, no good, horrible case law.
+That said, new developments in the summer of 2024 make it compatible with Article 10(a).]